Amansaxena001/Amansaxena001/README.md

 Hi there, I'm Aman 👋
 I'm a Software Engineer specializing in Frontend Development with a strong foundation in Mathematics and Core Software Engineering principles.
-I love building intuitive, performant user interfaces and solving complex problems through elegant code and mathematical thinking.
+I love building intuitive, performant user interfaces and solving complex problems through elegant code. <br/>
 💻 What I do:

 Craft scalable frontend architectures with modern JavaScript frameworks